artsandmetaphysics/goodlifeodyssey/_documents/the-big-picture.md

 ## Part Three: Essence

-Carroll claims, in chapter 23, that:
+Carroll claims, in Chapter 23, that:

 <blockquote>
 <p>The laws of physics underlying everyday life are completely known.</p>